kivikakk/daintree/README.md

 An ARMv8-A operating system, plus a UEFI bootloader, all written in Zig.
 Currently targetting and testing on:

-- QEMU (using HVF acceleration on macOS), with U-Boot
+- QEMU (using HVF acceleration on macOS and TCG on FreeBSD), with U-Boot
   - The U-Boot build is included in the repository, and is based on [patch series adding QFW and QEMU ramfb support on Arm](https://git.src.kameliya.ee/~kameliya/u-boot/log/qfw-ramfb).
     I'm hoping to land this in the coming weeks.